amloveyweb/amloveyweb.github.io/_pages/uCodeEditor/features.md

 Two way can open the `Go To File` dialog:

 1. Press `⌘;` on macOS or `Ctrl+;` on window
-2. Press `F1` to open Command Paletee and execute the command `Go To File`
+2. Press `F1` to open Command Palette and execute the command `Go To File`

 An then select one of the drop down item and will the file directly.